tashian/nerdcoach/content/_index.md

 The side effect of this practice was that I lived from that analytical mind even when I wasn't coding.
 I lived in the land of ideas.
 I developed a very good intuition about software, but I wasn't able to extend it into reading people.
 I couldn't leave the garden walls.
 When I cooked, I had to cook recipes _to the letter_ or I'd feel unsettled.
 And don't get me started on how I behaved at all the parties I never went to.

 Between the attention required by engineering work for dozens of hours a week, and the seriousness with which I took care of my garden, I inadvertently trained myself into a kind of developer's dissocation.
-You know what I'm talking about.
-When you finally step away from the desk and you have trouble forming sentences around other humans?
+Maybe you know what I'm talking about.
+When you finally step away from the desk, and you have trouble forming sentences around other humans?
 It's pretty frustrating.

-I developed some skills for getting myself out of "developer head" more quickly, and that led me to broader discoveries about the power of getting back into my body as a human, or "healing the mind-body split."
-More like remembering that I even have a body.
+I developed some skills for getting myself out of "dev mode" more quickly, and that led me to broader discoveries about the power of getting back into my body as a human, or "healing the mind-body split."
+More like remembering that I even have a body, and finally understanding what a huge role it plays in intuition, vulnerability, and all kinds of other leadership skills.

 ----
 ## ☯️ The worthwhile pursuit of wholeness

 I don't believe there is a left brain vs. right brain, jock vs. nerd split that is wired into our circuitry at birth.
 We are not immutable that way.
 I think as adolencents, people discover and favor a particular way of using their minds and get excited about all of the possibilities therein.
-As an adult, however, it's possible to round things out and develop the use of your mind toward wholeness.
+But cognitive development doesn't end as you get older.
+There are major cognitive shifts that can happen as you get older.
+It's possible to add new capacities and round out areas.
 You've got all that gray matter anyway, why not use it?
-The potential benefits are huge.

 So, I believe in the pursuit of wholeness.
 I believe that when we intensely grow into one domain (like engineering), we do so at the expense of growth in other domains.
 Wholeness is about finding your way to the balanced mind of a leader.